michaeluno/feed-zapper/readme.txt

 - Released.

 = 0.2.2 =
+- Increased the number of feed items to load at once to 40 from 10.
 - Fixed an issue with FireFox that the empty space was left when clicking on the `Checked Above` button.

 = 0.2.1 01/08/2019 =